cusqm/Scheme/README.md

-# windows cursor changing file- that change Windows Default Pointers with Custom Pointers
+# Windows Cursors - That Change Windows Default Pointers with Custom Pointers